A site visitor writes:

 When not outright asked for a response, you pretty much know if a reply is required or desired.
 When a contact takes the time to email with questions or concerns, common courtesy dictates that you respond on a timely basis.
 Even with a simple FYI type email, a nice “Thanks for the update — appreciated!” is a welcome reply.

 This approach let’s the Sender know you did in fact receive and read their email.
-Folks may assume you did not receive their message without a reply.
+Contacts may assume you did not receive their message or that it was lost in the shuffle without a reply.
 So taking a few moments to let them know you did receive it and add any info that may be relevant, helps to show you are an efficient communicator.

 You Don’t Have to Be Asked to Respond